jimhigson/oboe.js-dissertation/main/main.md

 are consequently published.

-The *Component tests* step back from examining individual components to a position where their behaviour as a composition may be examined.
+The *Component tests* step back from examining individual components to a position where their behaviour in composition may be examined.
 Because the compositions are quite simple there are fewer component tests than unit tests.
 The component tests do not take account of how the composition is drawn and predominantly examine the behaviour of the